-The state directors association strengthened its position in support of lap-shoulder belts for school buses, a key development during the group’s annual conference in Grand Rapids, Mich., in October.
+GRAND RAPIDS, Mich. — The state directors association on Monday strengthened its position in support of lap-shoulder belts for school buses.

 Previously, the National Association of State Directors of Pupil Transportation Services (NASDPTS) had gone on the record to support lap-shoulder belts if funding is made available for them.
 But that statement had begun to seem inconsequential considering economic conditions.